 Have you ever had some well-meaning person tell you how tired you look?
 Or how they can just see your exhaustion in your eyes?
-Well, what they really mean is that you look rough and that your eyes are surrounded by baggy, saggy, puffy pieces of flesh.
+Well, what they really mean is that you look like crap.
+And your eyes?
+They’re not some deep look into your soul — they’re just surrounded by baggy, saggy, puffy pieces of flesh.
 And you probably want to do something about that…unless you’ve got a good reason for it, in which case you probably just want coffee or an anti-histamine.

 Puffy eyes can result from illness, hangovers, hormone fluctuations, allergies, and, yes, exhaustion.
 They can be itchy, red, and swollen to the point of discomfort.
 For some people, puffy or baggy eyes are a hereditary trait, and must be accepted as such.
 For everyone else, the steps below should be helpful in identifying the causes getting rid of puffy eyes.

 Causes of Puffy Eyes

 - lack of sleep

 - hormonal fluctuation

 Best Ways to Get Rid of Puffy Eyes

 Cool the Skin

 Cool the swollen skin around your eyes to reduce puffiness.
 Do this with chilled eye and face creams (keep them in the fridge), an ice cube wrapped in a paper towel, chilled spoons, a cool wet washcloth, chilled left-over herbal tea bags, or strips of potato, cucumber, or strawberry.
 The applied cold will reduce swelling, and can be used as often as is comfortable to get rid of puffy eyes.
 You can also try cloth backed gel cold packs sold at Amazon.